gebhardm/flmdisplay/gauge/Readme.md

 Next step here is to bring the corresponding files (gauge.html and flm.logic.js plus includes) directly on the FLM - to be continued.

 <img src="FLM_pure_gauge.png" width=500px>

+#FLM local variant
+There is a complete folder that may be directly deployed in a Fluksometer v2.4.x web server folder.
+Folder [FLMlocal](FLMlocal/) contains all files necessary to make an FLM display the above gauges directly.
+Copy the content of the folder (the **/www/** directory) onto your Fluksometer - you do this most efficiently by using command **scp** on a linux machine or Mac (use WinSCP on a PC)

+`scp * root@<flm ip address>:www/`

+You are asked for the FLM's root-password to copy the files onto it.
+After copying you can access the gauges by

+`<flm ip address>/gauge.html`

+from your browser.